jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.4.4 ErasePolygonFromRaster

-Erases (cuts out) a vector polygon from a raster..
+Erases (cuts out) a vector polygon from a raster.

 *Parameters*: